Breonna Taylor’s boyfriend tried to stand his ground, but got charged with a crime instead.

 In America, we like to believe that the rights afforded under the Constitution and by law apply equally to everyone.
 But several recent, high-profile cases starkly document how justice in America is apportioned in black and white.

 We know that black people are more likely to be stopped and more likely to be perceived as dangerous just by being.
-It has come to be known as doing something “while black” — walking while black, shopping while black, driving while black and now even bird-watching while black.
+It has come to be known as doing something “while black” — walking while black, shopping while black, driving while black and now even

 If it’s this difficult for black people to just be, imagine the barriers that prevent us from actually defending ourselves.